How to Store an RV Battery for Winter (Winter Storage Tips)

 Battery Corrosion

-Use a mixture of 1:1 baking soda to water to clean the battery terminals and casing.
+Use a mixture of 1:1 baking soda and water to clean the battery terminals and casing.
 If your terminals have corrosion, use that solution and a wire brush to scrape it off.

 Continuing with our winter battery maintenance, we will want to check the battery’s water levels.
 This step only needs to be performed if you have a flooded lead-acid battery.
 You don’t need to check water levels in Lithium-ion and sealed lead-acid batteries, like gel or AGM batteries.